HTB: Jeeves

 Notes:

 “Backup stuff” has a password that’s formatted as an NTLM hash: aad3b435b51404eeaad3b435b51404ee:e0fb1fb85756c24235ff238cbe81fe00.
-The first half (aad3b435b51404eeaad3b435b51404ee) is the blank LM hash - Windows uses this as a placeholder when LM hashing is disabled.
+The first half (aad3b435b51404eeaad3b435b51404ee) is the blank LM hash.
+Windows uses this as a placeholder when LM hashing is disabled.
 The second half is the NT hash.
 Someone stored an NTLM hash directly in a KeePass entry, probably as a backup credential.

-NTLM doesn’t require you to know the plaintext password - you can authenticate directly with the hash. psexec.py with -hashes handles this:
+NTLM doesn’t require you to know the plaintext password.
+You can authenticate directly with the hash. psexec.py with -hashes handles this:

 Pass-the-Hash to SYSTEM